voxpupuli/puppet-collectd/README.md

 #### Class: `collectd::plugin::python`
-The plugin uses a fact `python_dir` to find the python load path for modules. python must be installed as a pre-requisite for the this fact to give a non-default value.
+The plugin uses a fact `python_dir` to find the python load path for modules. python or python3 must be installed as a pre-requisite for the this fact to give a non-default value.

 * `modulepaths` is an array of paths where will be Collectd looking for Python modules, Puppet will ensure that each of specified directories exists and it